Please view these information tabs to learn about Replacement Electric Clock Motor Movements.

 - The winders are on the back, no dial holes to drill out

-- No chimeblock to mount because the movement comes with bells installed
+- No chimeblock to mount because the movement comes with bells on it

-- Compact and self contained movement fits into the tightest of places
+- Compact movement fits into the tightest of places

 The Hermle 130-627 clock movement